BarakMaimon/yad2-scraper/README.md

-# Yad 2 Smart Scraper
+# Yad 2 Smart Scraper -fork

 Scrapes and notifies on new Yad2 items with a minimal setup.